Dutchskull/Aspire.PolyRepo/README.md

 ## Roadmap

-This will be updated when more features are thought off.
+This will be updated when more features are thought of.

-- Keep git branch updated on each startup
+- Keep git branch updated on each startup.
-- Using [libgit2sharp](https://github.com/libgit2/libgit2sharp) for the git management
+- Using [libgit2sharp](https://github.com/libgit2/libgit2sharp) for git management.
-- Target path global/relative
+- Target path global/relative.
--

 ## Installation

-To install the Aspire.Git package, use the .NET CLI.
+To install the Aspire.PolyRepo package, use the .NET CLI.
 Run the following command in your terminal:

 ```sh
 dotnet add package Dutchskull.Aspire.PolyRepo